aperezlebel/meta_analysis_notebook/README.md

 pip install -r requirements_git.txt
 ```

-Then, create a jupyter kernel of the virtual environment and launch jupyter:
+2. Create a jupyter kernel of the virtual environment and launch the notebook.

 ```
-python -m ipykernel install --user --name=venv_meta jupyter notebook
+python -m ipykernel install --user --name=venv_meta jupyter notebook notebook.ipynb
 ```

-Once openned the notebook, change the kernel to venv_meta.
+3. Once openned the notebook, **change the kernel to venv_meta**.